 Recognizing that $90 is not necessarily readily available for many of us at one time, we have arranged for members to make the payments in three installments.
-The time limit for payments is 6 months.
+The time limit for payments is one year.
 We look forward to assisting anyone who would like to make an arrangement.
 You may simply indicate this on your membership application.

 The cooperative is a not-for-profit that will promote community support in a way that no other grocery store or market does!
 Examples include: support for the arts, local not-for-profits, healthy communities agenda, education about nutrition and health choices, potential cooking classes using seasonal produce and locally grown produce and meats, support of local growers, vendors and suppliers.

 Every successful co-op starts with committed member/owners.
 Your membership will empower us to secure our business plan with local financial institutions and investors and with making a site location commitment.
 We currently have 876 member-owners!

 - Member Discount Days

 - Member Appreciation Days